Frequently Asked Questions

 Yes, most schools have at least one designated development officer who serves as a liaison between the school and Rice's Development and Alumni Relations division.
 To get information on the school-based development officer who works in your particular school, please contact OCFR.
 Our office works closely with these development officers on matters that involve corporations and foundations.

-How does OCFR differ from the office of sponsored projects and research compliance (SPARC) and from Research & Cost Accounting (RCA)?
+How does OCFR differ from the office of sponsored projects (OSP) and from Research & Cost Accounting (RCA)?

 All three offices support research at Rice University, though in different ways.
-OCFR works closely with SPARC and RCA to receive and manage grants from foundations and corporations.
-SPARC supports the submission of proposals to all external sponsors, including federal, state, and local agencies, foundations, and corporations.
-OCFR and OSR work closely together to submit proposals to and receive grants from companies and foundations, a process that involves properly routing proposals through Cayuse.
+OCFR works closely with OSP and RCA to receive and manage grants from foundations and corporations.
+OSP supports the submission of proposals to all external sponsors, including federal, state, and local agencies, foundations, and corporations.
+OCFR and OSP work closely together to submit proposals to and receive grants from companies and foundations, a process that involves properly routing proposals through Cayuse.

 RCA creates funds for all sponsored project awards in Banner, including all foundation grants that will be managed in R funds.
 RCA reviews expenditures throughout the grant period and monitors spending compliance with the award terms.
 RCA will prepare grant financial reports and close out awards.

-What are the procedures for obtaining a NCE for my project?
+What are the procedures for obtaining an NCE for my project?

-Visit the SPARC website for more on obtaining a no-cost extension.
+Visit the OSP website for more on obtaining a no-cost extension.